tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 GAMs allow for using the many methods of fitting functions to single variables as building blocks for fitting an additive model.

-Backfitting can be used to fit GAMs in situations where least squares cannot be used.
+[Backfitting][glossary-backfitting] can be used to fit GAMs in situations where least squares cannot be used.
 Backfitting fits a model involving multiple parameters by repeatedly updating the fit for each predictor in turn, hold the others fixed.
 This approach has the benefit that each time a function is updated the fitting method for a variable can be applied to a partial residual.

 A partial residual is the remainder left over after subtracting the products of the fixed variables and their respective coefficients from the response.
 This